OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Experiments

 \subsection{Robustness}

 To investigate the robustness, we first consider random noise as input. \autoref{tab:robustness-random-input} shows the ASR outputs generated by three models.
-Encoder-decoder models including Whisper and OWSM v3.1 tend to generate some text that looks meaningful, while our OWSM-CTC only generates some punctuation marks without actual meaning.
-Note that punctuation marks are typically removed before ASR scoring, so our error rate will be zero.
+Encoder-decoder models, including Whisper and OWSM v3.1, tend to generate some texts that look meaningful, while our OWSM-CTC generates fewer tokens, which are mostly punctuation marks that do not actually have meaning.

-Another typical issue for autoregressive decoding is that the generation might fall into an infinite loop of a few characters or words until reaching the maximum output length. \autoref{tab:robustness-example} in \autoref{app:robustness} presents two examples from ASR and ST, respectively.
+Another typical issue of autoregressive decoding is that the generation might fall into repetitions of a few characters or words. \autoref{tab:robustness-example} in \autoref{app:robustness} presents two examples from ASR and ST, respectively.
 Our non-autoregressive model is more robust in such cases.
+To quantitatively measure this type of error, we consider a hypothesis as a failure if it contains any character-level $\theta$-gram ($\theta=1,2,\dots,\theta_\text{max}$) that consecutively occurs for at least $\delta$ times. \autoref{tab:robustness-failures} shows the number of failures in all ST test sets with different thresholds.
+We can see that the encoder-decoder OWSM v3.1 medium fails many times even with beam search, while our OWSM-CTC has almost no failures.